watson/git-state/README.md

   remote (may be `NaN` if there for instance is no remote)
 - `dirty` - The number of dirty files
 - `untracked` - The number of untracked files
+- `stashes` - The number of stored stashes
 - `issues` - A generic boolean which is `true` if the repository is in a non-clean state (e.g. it's dirty, contains untracked files, is ahead of its remote or is currently not on master)